Introducing web-scale /monitor - always-on search that pings your agent the moment something comes online. Read the docs →

 X post from Peter Steinberger announcing OpenClaw made Firecrawl its default search provider

-Firecrawl is used by over a million developers and non-developers.
+Firecrawl is used by 1.25M+ developers and non-developers across 150,000+ companies, and has served 5B+ requests to date.
 It has reached that scale because it handles the full workflow — search, scrape, crawl, interact — in a single install, on the real web.
 Builders who need reliable web context for agentic workflows keep coming back to it — and recommend it to others.
 Peter Steinberger, founder of OpenClaw, put it plainly:

 Read more about how the team integrated Firecrawl in the OpenClaw Firecrawl guide.